abgelvin/tellurides-calendar/README.md

 # tellurides-calendar
-application to retrieve and display TelluRides's reservations by date
+application to retrieve and display TelluRides's reservations by date, this is the version that is used for onrender and planetscale

 ## files
 - app.py